 '''

 g-quark-from-string str

+Returns an integer.

 '''

 Obtains and returns the GQuark identifying the string given by str.
 If the string does not currently have an associated GQuark, a new GQuark is created, using a copy of the string.